Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 | Washington | Criminal | Using your own genetic material without consent constitutes third-degree assault. |

-Other states with active laws include Arkansas, Iowa, Kentucky, Nevada, North Dakota, and Ohio.
-New Jersey, Maryland, New York, and Oklahoma have bills under active consideration.
+Other states with enacted laws include Arkansas, Iowa, Kentucky, Nevada, North Dakota, Ohio, and Utah.
+New Jersey, Maryland, and Oklahoma have bills under active consideration.

 Navigating state-specific reproductive laws requires an experienced legal advocate on your side.